Gordonby/BicepLessons/DeploymentScripts.md

 ## Other

+### Multi-call binary

 > "message": "The provided script failed with multiple errors.
 First error:\r\nBusyBox v1.33.1 () multi-call binary..
 Please refer to https://aka.ms/DeploymentScriptsTroubleshoot for more deployment script information."

+It's likely there's a problem with your script.
+Extract it from the deploymentscript script content property and test locally with the same inputs.